jyp/prettiest/blog.md

 (traditionally *l=80*), then we have only to consider *l* solutions after each line break.
 There is no exponential blow up.

-The code implementing the above idea fits just about on a page:
+For completeness, here is the code implementing the above idea.

 ``` {.example}
 type Docs = [(Int,Doc)]